-If you have been the victim of a car accident, our attorneys may be able to help you file a lawsuit to procure compensation for your injuries.
-Contact Morgan & Morgan to sign up for a free case review with our Winter Haven office.
+If you have been the victim of a car crash, our attorneys may be able to help you file a lawsuit to procure compensation for your injuries.
+Contact Morgan & Morgan to sign up for a free case review.

 Proving Liability in a Car Accident

-One of the most difficult parts of proving your case in a car accident lawsuit is collecting evidence that vouches for the fact that the accident was caused by someone else’s negligence.
-Florida law mandates comparative negligence, which means that the extent to which you were responsible for the accident negates how much you can receive through a negligence lawsuit.
-For example, if you were faced with $400,000 worth of damages after a car accident and it was found that you were 50 percent responsible for the accident, then by the comparative law you would only receive $200,000.
+One of the most difficult parts of proving your case is collecting evidence that it was caused by someone else’s negligence.
+Florida law mandates comparative negligence, which means that the extent to which you were responsible for the collision negates how much you can receive through a negligence lawsuit.

-Therefore, the first hurdle you must pass in the process of making a claim is collecting sound evidence that proves that you were not at fault, or not completely responsible, for the accident that resulted in your pain and suffering.
-An experienced car accident attorney can help you uncover the facts of the incidents through a preliminary investigation.
+Therefore, the first hurdle you must pass in the process of making a claim is collecting sound evidence that proves that you were not at fault, or not completely responsible, for the crash that resulted in your pain and suffering.
+An experienced lawyer can help you uncover the facts of the incidents through a preliminary investigation.
 He or she will perform tasks such as:

 - Interview witnesses of the accident and the medical staff that tended to your injuries.